 - Pharmacology and new therapeutic approaches

-- New methods of biological and clinical investigations (including imaging)
+- New methods of biological and clinical investigation (including imaging)

-Placed under the supervision of the University of Paris-Saclay, the Oncology, Biology, Medicine, Health doctoral school is part of the "Life Science and Health" Graduate School of the University of Paris Saclay, and is attached to three university establishments : Paris-Saclay University (via the Faculty of Medicine component), the University of Versailles Saint-Quentin and the Paris Sciences et Lettres Research University (PSL) are co-accredited.
+Placed under the supervision of Université Paris-Saclay, the doctoral school Cancer, Biology, Medicine, Health is part of the Graduate School "Life Science and Health" of Université Paris Saclay, and is attached to three university institutions: Université Paris-Saclay (via the component of the Faculty of Medicine), the University of Versailles Saint-Quentin and the Université de recherche Paris Sciences et Lettres (PSL) is co-accredited.